dqdang/dqdang.github.io/_posts/2020-09-22-environment.markdown

 I have a couple scripts to recreate a development enviroment I'm comfortable with.

 Dev environment are always a huge hassle when migrating from computer to computer, so keeping organized alleviates the onboarding process.

-As the saying goes: if I had 3 hours to chop a tree, I would spend 2 hours sharpening my axe.
-Sorry again tree huggers.
 <br/>

 This is what my directory tree of my Windows environment looks like: